amgfernandes/neuroeduai/content/post/Unsupervised_clustering/index.md

 tags: ["clustering", "machine learning", "python"]
 ---

+**Can we use clustering to find meaningful insights when zebrafish are faced with two competing threatening stimuli?**

+**Answer: No. This approach does not reveal distinct response types.Clustering is NOT a good approach for this behavioral data.
+Boundaries seem arbitrary.**

+**See below Notebook or Repository link**

 Trying out unsupervised clustering on behavioral decisions of zebrafish when they are faced with two competing threatening stimuli.
 This data is related to the following publication:
 <a href="https://www.biorxiv.org/content/10.1101/598383v1"> Neuronal circuitry for stimulus selection in the visual system</a>.

 ## Repository Link